ConnectUni/connectuni.github.io/evaluation.md

 ## Usability Testing:

 ### Description of Participants:
-* Participant 1: Senior at the University of Hawaii at Manoa.
+* Participant A: Senior at the University of Hawaii at Manoa.
-* Participant 2: Freshman at the University of Hawaii at Manoa.
+* Participant B: Freshman at the University of Hawaii at Manoa.
-* Participant 3: Freshman at the University of Hawaii at Manoa.
+* Participant C: Freshman at the University of Hawaii at Manoa.
-* Participant 4: Freshman at the University of Hawaii at Manoa.
+* Participant D: Freshman at the University of Hawaii at Manoa.
-* Participant 5: Freshman at the University of Hawaii at Manoa.
+* Participant E: Freshman at the University of Hawaii at Manoa.
-* Participant 6: Transfer Freshman at the University of Hawaii at Manoa.
+* Participant F: Transfer Freshman at the University of Hawaii at Manoa.
+* Participant G: Freshman at the University of Hawaii at Manoa.
-* Participant 7: Freshman at the University of Hawaii at Manoa.
+* Participant H: Freshman at the University of Hawaii at Manoa.
 When asked about how they feel on campus comfort-wise answered with "I feel its alright, a lot different than [the social environment] of high school".
-* Participant 8: Senior at the University of Hawaii at Manoa.
+* Participant I: Senior at the University of Hawaii at Manoa.
 Started attending during the COVID-19 pandemic when all classes were on zoom.
-* Participant 9: Freshman at Leeward Community College.
+* Participant J: Freshman at Leeward Community College.
 Initially also started college during the pandemic but dropped out due to lack of social connections due to zoom-only classes.

 ### Time and Place:
-* Testing session for Participant 1 were conducted at the ICSpace room in person at 2 pm on 12/04/23.
+* Testing session for Participant A were conducted at the ICSpace room in person at 2 pm on 12/04/23.
-* Testing sessions for Participants 2-6 were conducted at the ITC building in person after 3 pm on 12/04/23.
+* Testing sessions for Participants B-G were conducted at the ITC building in person after 3 pm on 12/04/23.
-* Testing session for Participant 7 was in-person at Hamilton Library at 12 pm on 12/05/2023.
+* Testing session for Participant H was in-person at Hamilton Library at 12 pm on 12/05/2023.
-* Testing session for Participant 8 was in-person at Hamilton Library at about 2 pm on 12/05/2023.
+* Testing session for Participant I was in-person at Hamilton Library at about 2 pm on 12/05/2023.
-* Testing session for Participant 9 was in online over discord at around 8 pm on 12/05/2023.
+* Testing session for Participant J was in online over discord at around 8 pm on 12/05/2023.

 ### Script:
 General Usability Testing Script for our Application: